 Call 217-788-4364 during normal business hours to speak to a nurse about ECT services.

-Valet parking is available at the main entrances circle drive or you can park in lot 10, located directly across from the main lobby.
+You can park in lot 10, located directly across from the main lobby.
+Patients also may be dropped off at the main entrance circle drive.
 Enter lobby and take main elevators to the fifth floor.
 Proceed down the hall.
 We are the first door past the burn unit on the left.

 Springfield Memorial Hospital